Mark Curry (British TV presenter): 2010–present

 From 9 January 2012, until the late summer of that year, Curry presented the breakfast radio show, Curry For Breakfast on Talk Radio Europe, an English language talk/variety network in southern Spain, where he has a home.
 He played a leading role in Wife Begins at Forty, for Ray Cooney at the Yvonne Arnaud Theatre, Guildford and the Mill, at Sonning in 2011 and 2012 and returned to Sonning in 2013 in the comedy, Who's Under Where?.

 He has presented and performed in several BBC Children in Need television shows, once playing Cliff Richard in a Eurovision Song Contest tribute, singing "Congratulations" and "Power To All Our Friends".

 Curry has also contributed to ITV's Piers Morgan's Life Stories, discussing his friendship with actress Beverley Callard.

 He featured on the BBC One quiz show Pointless in December 2012 alongside Peter Duncan as contestants.
 He has also appeared as a guest on a celebrity edition of Antiques Roadshow, and won the BBC Children In Need Strictly Come Dancing special.
 From May to August 2014, Curry played Siegfried Farnon in the stage adaptation and UK tour of All Creatures Great and Small.

 In 2016, Curry played the role of the Wizard in the West End musical Wicked.

 Personal life

-Curry is a keen tennis player and a qualified tennis coach.
+Curry is a tennis player and a qualified tennis coach.

 In September 2008, Curry formed a civil partnership with his long-term partner, Jeremy Sandle, a chartered surveyor.
 Curry was not openly gay while presenting Blue Peter in the 1980s as he feared that publicly revealing his sexuality would damage his career.